 Utility & Communication Structures Council

-    The mission of the UCSC is to improve power delivery and communications infrastructure by promoting the use and understanding of composite poles and crossarms for electrical distribution, transmission and communications structure applications.
-Coordinate the development and promotion of composites technology materials and products used in these markets.
-Undertake proactive activities dealing with education, legislative, regulatory, marketing, and development of codes and standards.
-Engage government agencies and legislators to influence legislation and identify programs and solicit funding to facilitate the specification of composites technology.
-Communicate product innovations and successes in the marketplace and to the public in general through trade and consumer press and media.
+The mission of this committee is to improve power delivery and communications infrastructure by promoting the use and understanding of composite poles and crossarms for electrical distribution, transmission and communication structures applications.
+Members’ undertake proactive activities dealing with education, legislation, regulation, marketing and development of codes and standards.

 Corrected code change proposals for the 2012 National Electric Safety Code (NESC) – for electrical utility structures that affected FRP composites.

 Conducted outreach to government agencies (DoE, USDA) and utility professional organizations to educate owners and users on composites benefits and assist in development of standards and specifications.